Orbital and electronic entanglement in quantum teleportation schemes: Particle and mode entanglement

-The mode entanglement in $\ket{\psi}$ between $A$ and $B$ is converted to entropy in $\rho_A$ (and $\rho_B$) so the (linear) entropy $S[\rho_A] = \Tr[\rho_A(1-\rho_A)]$ serves as a measure of the mode entanglement.
-However, if the initial state is mixed its non-zero entropy is partially transferred to $\rho_A$ and $\rho_B$, which implies that $S[\rho_A]$ only gives an upper bound to the mode entanglement in this case.
+where the projection operator $\hat{P}_{\mathbf{j}\mathbf{i}}$ was introduced in Eq.~(\ref{eqn:projection}).
+The mode entanglement in $\ket{\psi}$ between $A$ and $B$ is converted to entropy in $\rho_A$ (and $\rho_B$), so the (linear) entropy $S[\rho_A] = \Tr[\rho_A(1-\rho_A)]$ serves as a measure of the mode entanglement.
+However, if the initial state is mixed, its non-zero entropy is partially transferred to $\rho_A$ and $\rho_B$, which implies that $S[\rho_A]$ only gives an upper bound to the mode entanglement in this case.

+N-SSR restricted mode entanglement is also measured using the entropy of the reduced density matrix, but as an average after the local occupation has been resolved.
+The N-SSR restricted mode entanglement is hence given by